X-czh/Algorithms-LeetCode/400-499/437-Path Sum III.md

 ## Approach 2: Hash Map (Prefix Sum)

-Key intution: if the difference between two prefix sums = target, then there exist a tree segment between the ending points of the two prefix sums with sum = target.
+Key intuition: if the difference between two prefix sums = target, then there exist a tree segment between the ending points of the two prefix sums with sum = target.

 DFS the tree once, store the occurrences of prefix sums in a hash map, for every node i, increment the count by m[prefix_sum(i) - target].
 Note that to maintain the prefix sum, every time DFS exits from visiting a node, we should decrement the occurrence of the prefix sum to mark exiting from visiting this node.